apprenticeharper/DeDRM_tools/ReadMe_First.txt

 Additional Tools
 ----------------
-Some additional useful tools **unrelated to DRM** are also provided in the "Additional_Tools" folder.
+Some additional useful tools **unrelated to DRM** are also provided in the "Additional_Tools" folder inside the "Other_Tools" folder.
 There are tools for working with finding Topaz ebooks, unpacking Kindle/Mobipocket ebooks (without DRM) to get to the Mobipocket markup language inside, tools to strip source archive from Kindlegen generated mobis, tools to work with Kindle for iPhone/iPad, etc, and tools to dump the contents of mobi headers to see all EXTH (metadata) and related values.